 Harvest Moon is a farm simulation role-playing game.
-The series has been in existence for almost two decades now, and all the games have been highly regarded until today.
-The latest game of the franchise comes with an interesting title: A New Beginning.
+The series has been in existence for almost two decades now, and all the games are highly regarded.
+One of my favorite installments of the series is A New Beginning.
 That might make you wonder: what sets this game apart from the rest?

-Similar to other Harvest Moon games, you start as a farmer with nothing, and you work everyday to raise crops and livestock.
-You set foot on Echo Town, which is almost unpopulated, save three other people: the shopkeeper, the shipping bin operator and Dunhill, your guide who teaches you everything you need to know about the game.
+Similar to other Harvest Moon games, you start as a farmer with nothing, and you work every day to raise crops and livestock.
+You set foot in Echo Town, which is almost unpopulated, save three other people: the shopkeeper, the shipping bin operator and Dunhill, your guide who teaches you everything you need to know about the game.
 The game starts slowly, but things pick up as the village rebuilds.
 NPCs appear and old villagers return.
 Another new feature is the enhanced character customization.
 You can now choose from a variety of hairstyles, hair colors, skin tones and eye shapes.
-You can also design your house, embellishing it with different furniture.
+You can also design your house and decorate it with different furniture.

-Harvest Moon: A New Beginning lives up to its name.
+Harvest Moon: A New Beginning lives up to its name—it truly is a new beginning in terms of how the series is designed.
 Long-time Harvest Moon fans are surely going to have a lot of fun playing this game.

 4. The Sims 3